-Please note that the Cathedral Treasury and the Prehistory, Roman Era and Modern Era collection are temporarily closed because of upcoming remodeling and renovation.
+Please note that the collection exhibitions are temporarily closed because of corona and upcoming remodeling and renovation.

 The first Romans to arrive in the Palatinate were soldiers.